 But you wanted to, didn't you?
 Didn't you want to?
-Christine groans.
+Christine scoops four quickly then groans.
 The pain in her shoulder is spreading down her arm.

 I wanted to be with you.
 Married to him I thought I would be.